ANTIQUE SHUNGA WOODBLOCK

 Koryusai was a principal direct pupil and friend of Harunobu, he was a former samurai living in Edo (Tokyo).
 Koryusai seems to have been trained first in the Kano style of painting, turning to Ukiyo-e in the mid-1760s, shortly after Harunobu's rise to fame.
 Harunobu and Koryusai were the first full-colour woodblock print masters!
 Koryusai's genius was more earthy in comparison with the dreamlike designs of Harunobu.

-p349 - €1800 - US$ Currency Converter.
+p349 - - US$ > Currency Converter.
+Contact Info >

 Original Rare Antique Shunga 1772 / 73 Koryusai (12th Month)